Pressio/pressio/docs/pages/installation.md

 However, this could have unexpected consequences since you would be resposible to set the variables correctly but you would not know exactly all the possible constraints.

-## Where to go from here?
-Navigate [this page](./md_pages_getstarted_packages.html) to learn which packages pressio includes, and how you can have finer-grained access to certain functionalities.